- There are many activities that can be beneficial and enjoyable for individuals with dementia.

 One way you can go about finding the right activity depends if you are searching for something active or passive.
 Examples of active activities include things like going for a walk, doing a puzzle, painting, or cooking.
 Examples of more passive activities include things like reminiscence, listening to music, or watching a movie.

-Another way activities can be differentiated are whether they take place indoors or outdoors.
+Another way activities can be differentiated is whether they take place indoors or outdoors.
 Several factors may influence whether you want to plan an activity indoors or outdoors, including physical limitations, risk of wandering, time of the year, weather that day, and transportation.
 While it may sometimes be safer to plan an indoor activity, there are also advantages to getting outdoors on nice days.
 For example, there are benefits of getting sun and fresh air including Vitamin D, which has been shown to positively influence mood.
 Spending time outdoors can also help us relax and experience lower levels of depression and anxiety.
 Getting outside of the house on a pleasant day may also means increased social interaction, an important aspect of life that often suffers when people have dementia.

 Dementia Activity Calendar